0xJakeC/Simplex/README.md

 **Key Features:**
 - Uses Flask for rendering and serving web content
 - Dark mode on by default
-- Auto-scrolls to help with viewing on TVs (not sure if this is necessary for you but it helped me with the viewing experience on my own personal TV)
+- Auto-scrolls to the bottom of the page to help with viewing on TVs (not sure if this is necessary for you but it helped me with the viewing experience on my own personal TV)

 **Note:** This script is intended for local use.
 Pls don't host publicly!!